ibrahimel/docker-apps/README.md

 `--nvidia` This will configure all desktop shortcuts to use the NVIDIA Docker runtime (provided it is installed before-hand).

-Log output for the build scripts is in `build/build.log` and and you can check live the build process from a terminal: `tail -f ~/.docker-apps/build/build.log`.
+Log output for the build scripts is in `build/build.log` and you can check live the build process from a terminal: `tail -f ~/.docker-apps/build/build.log`.

 Desktop files will be installed in `~/.local/share/applications`